aryan-2206/Image_Caption_Generator/README.md

-# Image Captioning Generator
+# 🖼️ Image Captioning Generator

-An end-to-end deep learning project that generates descriptive captions for images using an encoder-decoder architecture with attention mechanisms.
+An end-to-end deep learning project that generates **descriptive, human-like captions for images** using an **encoder–decoder architecture with attention mechanisms**.

 ---

-## Project Overview
+## 📌 Project Overview

-This project implements an image captioning system that can generate human-like captions for images.
-It uses:

-- **Encoder**: Convolutional Neural Network (CNN) to extract image features.
-- **Decoder**: Recurrent Neural Network (RNN) or LSTM with attention to generate captions.
+This project implements an **Image Captioning System** capable of understanding visual content and generating meaningful textual descriptions.
+It combines computer vision and natural language processing techniques to bridge the gap between images and language.

+### Core Components
+- **Encoder (CNN):** Extracts high-level visual features from images
+- **Decoder (RNN / LSTM):** Generates captions word-by-word
-- **Attention Mechanism**: Highlights relevant parts of the image for each word in the caption.
+- **Attention Mechanism:** Focuses on relevant regions of the image while generating each word

-The project also supports evaluation using BLEU scores and visualization of attention heatmaps.
+The project supports **quantitative evaluation** using BLEU scores and **qualitative analysis** through attention heatmap visualizations.

 ---

-## Features
+## ✨ Features

-- Trainable end-to-end image captioning model.
+- End-to-end trainable image captioning model
-- Generates captions for new images.
+- Caption generation for unseen images
-- Attention visualization to understand model focus.
+- Attention visualization for interpretability
-- Evaluation using BLEU metrics.
+- Evaluation using BLEU-1 to BLEU-4 metrics
-- Modular code for easy experimentation.
+- Modular and extensible codebase for experimentation

 ---

-## Project Structure
+## 🧱 Project Structure

 ```text
 image-captioning/